Snowdonia in Winter: What the Brochures Won't Tell You

 The Menai Strait is a winter birding hotspot.
 You'll see oystercatchers, curlews, and possibly brent geese that have flown in from Arctic Canada.
 The views across to Anglesey are good on clear days.
 On stormy days, watching the weather roll in across the strait is genuinely dramatic.

 Y Felinheli (3km) has a café if you need warming up.
-Otherwise, push on to Bontnewydd and catch the bus back (route 5A).
+Otherwise, push on to Bontnewydd and catch the bus back (route 5A, £2.50, roughly hourly in winter).

 Evening: The Black Boy Inn, Caernarfon